Why We Hang Stockings for Christmas

 As the story goes, a single father was raising three daughters but realized he didn’t have enough money to pay their dowries—and without dowries, they couldn’t get married.
 As a poor man, the father wouldn’t be able to support his daughters for long.
 The desperate family feared their only choice would be for the daughters to sell their bodies to make money.

 St. Nicholas’ feast day was on December 6, and eventually, the tradition of leaving gifts in stockings was paired up with Christmas celebrations.
-(Learn the real reason we celebrate Christmas on December 25.)
+(Here’s why we celebrate Christmas on December 25.)

 That makes a neat and tidy origin story, but some scholars suggest the stocking tradition might have started even before Christianity in Scandinavian cultures.
 The Norse god Odin was said to come during Yule (the winter solstice), riding on an eight-legged horse.
 Children would leave sugar, carrots, and hay in their shoes to feed the mythical horse, and Odin would leave them gifts in return.